NexPlayer/Android-SDK/getting-started.md

 This means that an application must:

-- first check the device render mode (to see if the hardware renderer is available) by calling the method **NexPlayer.GetRenderMode** and - then switch the rendering mode in the call to the **onVideoRenderPrepared** method based on that render mode.
+- First, check the device render mode (to see if the hardware renderer is available) by calling the method **NexPlayer.GetRenderMode** and - then switch the rendering mode in the call to the **onVideoRenderPrepared** method based on that render mode.

 Please also review the sample code for details.